keeneyetact/retroBoard/README.md

 ## Versions History

+### Version 4.8.0 (in progress)

+- Upgrade to MUI 5.0 (ex Material UI)
+- Migration from Styled Components to Emotion (for compatibility reasons with MUI)
+- ⏫ Upgrading dependencies

 ### Version 4.7.2

 - Replacing Google OAuth passport library, to try and reduce Google OAuth errors on production